Advertising Directors Records, 1878-2002 (S0728)

 1 cubic foot

 Business correspondence of Ovid Bell, editor of the FULTON GAZETTE.
 Covers letters F-W, arranged alphabetically.
 Some correspondents are Walter Williams, Joseph Mudd, Joseph W. Folk, David R. Francis, and representatives of other newspapers in Missouri.

 Ovid H. Bell Collection, 1824-1950 (C3805)

 0.2 cubic feet (10 folders)

-Papers of and materials collected by a Fulton, MO, resident relating to the history and residents of Callaway County.
-Comprises correspondence, copies of speeches and lectures given by Bell, and documents including a typescript 1849 diary, tax rolls, Callaway County Agricultural and Mechanical Society membership lists, and a regimental history and troop roster of Company B, 1st Missouri Cavalry, C.S.A.
+The papers of and materials collected by a Fulton, Missouri, resident relating to the history and residents of Callaway County.
+The collection is comprised of correspondence, copies of speeches and lectures given by Bell on historical topics, and documents including a typescript 1849 diary of James Tate, tax rolls for Callaway County, Callaway County Agricultural and Mechanical Society membership lists, and a regimental history and troop roster of Company B, 1st Missouri Cavalry, C.S.A.